Glasgow effect: Hypotheses

 The Glasgow Centre for Population Health (GCPH) was established in 2004 to study the causes of Glasgow's ill health; the centre's partners are NHS Greater Glasgow and Clyde, Glasgow City Council and the University of Glasgow.
 In a publication introducing the GCPH, the Chief Medical Officer for Scotland, Harry Burns, referred to research suggesting that chronically activated stress responses, especially in children, affect the structure of parts of the frontal lobes of the brain, and that these determine the physical reaction to stress, which could result in chronic ill health.
 The ability to attain good health, he suggested, depends in part on whether people feel in control of their lives, and whether they see their environments as threatening or supportive.

 A GCPH report in 2016 concluded that certain historical processes and policy decisions had left the city more vulnerable to deprivation.
 Factors include the "lagged effects" of overcrowding and the former practice, in the 1960s and 1970s, of offering young, skilled workers social housing in new towns outside Glasgow; this, according to a 1971 government document, threatened to leave behind an "unbalanced population with a very high proportion of the old, the very poor and the almost unemployable".

 Other hypotheses have included a higher prevalence of premature and low-birthweight births; land contaminated by toxins such as chromium; a high level of derelict land, leading to a "negative physical environment"; more deindustrialisation than in comparable cities;

 and low-quality housing estates.
 Social deficits and sources of social dysfunction have been suggested: religious sectarianism; a low "sense of coherence"; low social capital; lack of social mobility; and a culture of alienation and pessimism.
 Soft water (with lower levels of magnesium and calcium) has been mentioned as a possible factor, as have cold winters; vitamin D deficiency; higher levels of poverty than the figures suggest; and adverse childhood experiences.

-One of the other peculiarities of the city is its underground system that never was expanded since almost a century or more, the city does not have trams anymore either, busses being the rest of public transportation.
+Higher levels of binge drinking and smoking, as well as diets low in fruits and vegetables, have been proposed as possible causes for the Glasgow Effect.
+A study performed in 2010 by The Scottish Health Survey looked at adverse health behaviours in Glasgow versus the rest of Scotland.
+They conclude that with the exception of obesity and heavy smoking, there is no significant statistical difference in the occurrence of these behaviours between Glasgow and the rest of Scotland.